 So let's configure and run the test.

-The default configuration is like that and it will test the throughput between 2 interfaces of the Fortigate itself, not very interesting:
+The default configuration is like shown below and it will run iperf test of the throughput between 2 interfaces of the Fortigate itself, not very interesting:

 diagnose traffictest show Show the current configuration: